goldenplanetdk/vue-strap/README.md

 # vue-strap
-Bootstrap components built with Vue.js.
+Bootstrap components built with Vue.js with better compatibility with Vuex.

 This repository contains a set of native Vue.js components based on Bootstrap's markup and CSS.
 As a result no dependency on jQuery or Bootstrap's JavaScript is required.
 The only required dependencies are: